Instructions for deploying CRYSTAL v1.0 on VPC and setting up access to the website via public IP

 Select - 'Public key'.

-You can also set a password to connect to the VM via the virtual console – Cloud.ru.
-The connection will be available only within the Cloud.ru service, and not via the Internet, since the default is ‘PasswordAuthentication no’.
+You can also specify password for connecting to VM via virtual console - Cloud.ru.
+The connection will be available only within the Cloud.ru service, and not via the Internet, since by default - 'PasswordAuthentication no'.

 Then click - 'Add new key', select - 'Load from file', then go to the directory - 'C:\Users\UserName\.ssh\' and select the previously created public key - 'crystal_key.pub'.